Fine & Decorative Art Appraisals

 What we appraise

 We offer cataloguing, research, and valuation for a wide range of collectible personal property.
 We appraise Canadian and international art, including paintings, drawings, prints, and sculpture.
-We also appraise First Nations, Inuit, and other Indigenous arts.
+We also appraise First Nations, Inuit, and other Indigenous arts, artifacts and belongings.

-Our experience includes antique, vintage, and mid-century modern furniture; ceramics (pottery and porcelain); silver and metalware; glassware and lighting; militaria; textiles; archival materials; architectural fragments and cultural artifacts; First Nations belongings; vintage canoes and kayaks; antique clocks and scientific instruments; trophies and awards; ecclesiastical and liturgical properties; movie and TV props and other production materials; and photographs.
+Our experience includes antique, vintage, and mid-century modern furniture; ceramics (pottery and porcelain); silver and metalware; glassware and lighting; militaria; textiles; archival materials; architectural fragments; vintage canoes and kayaks; antique clocks and scientific instruments; trophies and awards; ecclesiastical and liturgical properties; movie and TV props and other production materials; and photographs.

 If your property type isn’t listed, contact us and we’ll confirm whether it’s in scope.
-We do not appraise jewellery, rugs or carpets, coins, or stamps.
+We do not appraise jewellery, rugs or carpets, coins, or stamps however.

 Canadian art